-Thanks to all who participated in our first ever Civic Side Hustle event on March 13 at The Edney.
+Thanks to all who participated in the first ever Civic Side Hustle event on March 13 at The Edney.
 We had nearly 50 women in attendance with 11 pitches from leading advocates for women in our community.
 Check out the event photos on Facebook.

 Want to join The Hustle?